 So what’s the big idea here?
 It’s the analogies between human nature, and cultivated nature around us, such as gardens and organic farms.
 We sometime imagine people are like a complex piece of equipment, a car or a computer, but these are predictable mechanisms.
 People are organisms – we function on subtle natural principles, not mechanical ones.

-If you ask me how I picture natural happiness, I’d say like a tree – hence the new logo above.
+If you ask me how I picture natural happiness, I’d say like a tree – hence the new logo below.
 Roots are essential to any tree, and I see natural happiness as growing upwards from a strong root system.
 When individuals or groups are resilient, this gives them roots that provide stability and nourishment.
 Just as a tree produces its outputs (nuts, berries, blossoms) through network of branches, so people go through cycles of growth to create their outputs.

 People are subtle, complex natural organisms, hence cultivated natural ecosystems have real parallels: in my book I’m using organic gardens and farms as my model, and am enjoying fresh insights as I write each chapter.
 I look forward to sharing the fruits with you.

 How can we stay happy when there’s too much change and uncertainty?
 Are there ways to bounce back and thrive if everyday life and work is getting us down?
 The answer is to cultivate yourself like a garden, and grow your own wellbeing by learning from nature.
 The times we’re in are tough: it’s clear that we need new approaches to thrive in all this.
 Natural Happiness is a simple, practical guide which can help in your personal life, your work, and living with the wider issues.
 It will show you how to cultivate your own human nature, and tend yourself like a garden: deepen your roots, and grow happily through all kinds of weather.